1926 Georgia Bulldogs football team

-The 1926 Georgia Bulldogs football team represented the Georgia Bulldogs of the University of Georgia during the 1926 college football season.
+The 1926 Georgia Bulldogs football team represented the University of Georgia during the 1926 college football season.
 The Bulldogs completed the season with a 5–4 record.
 This season included Georgia's fifth straight loss to Alabama and fourth straight loss to Yale.
 Down 13 to 0 at the half, Georgia came back to beat Georgia Tech.
 Herdis McCrary and captain George Morton made the touchdowns.